 At Nexus, we typically use the Essential for Living (EFL) curriculum to inform our skills instruction for older learners.
 It focuses on the “Essential 8” skills for independent living, instructing through “must have,” “should have,” “good to have,” and “nice to have” skills.

 We teach everything from dressing independently to hygiene to broadening food choices to developing functional language to vocational skills to applying for a job.
-These programs typically take place in client homes only, working closely with parents and other supports to practice the skills outside of sessions as well.
+These Applied Behavior Analysis for parents and teens programs typically take place in client homes only, working closely with parents and other supports to practice the skills outside of sessions as well.
 This is even more vital because the types of skills being practiced here don’t make sense to practice more than when they naturally occur.
 For example, you’re not going to practice taking a shower more than once a day usually, so every time there is an opportunity to shower the person who is helping should be using the same techniques to teach, whether it’s a Registered Behavior Technician, parent, grandparent, care provider, or personal support worker.

 The importance of collaborating with other professionals in this stage of life is even greater than earlier.
 Independent living and quality of life are so linked that supporting other professionals in using ABA techniques helps to foster more effective growth because those skills are being practiced well in all settings of the learner’s life.